ugurozgen/vault-init-aws/README.md

 * `CHECK_INTERVAL` - The time in seconds between Vault health checks.
 (300)
 * `S3_BUCKET_NAME` - The Amazon S3 Bucket where the vault master key and root token is stored.
+* `S3_PATH` - The Amazon S3 Bucket folder path where the vault master key and root token is stored.
+Put `/` end of path
 * `KMS_KEY_ID` - The Amazon KMS key ID used to encrypt and decrypt the vault master key and root token.
 * `VAULT_ADDR` - The vault API address.